MannKind And Biomm SA Announce The Filing Of Afrezza In Brazil - While Debt Renegotiation Happens

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: I have no position in MannKind.
-I am long ARNA
+I am long ARNA.